 The RJ11 standard is used for the phone.
-It is an international standard that is used to connect the phone to the telecommunications network.
+It is an international standard that is used to connect a device to the telecommunications network.

 The information transmitted can be digital or analog (DSL).

-The two central contacts, 2 and 3, are used to the phone line and the colours help to guide the user.
-The tension between the two Cables is about 48 volts.
+The two contacts Central of the RJ11, numbered 2 and 3, are used to the phone line and the colours help to guide the user.
+The tension between the two cables is about 48 volts.

 The continuous tension between the 2 connectors RJ11 connections varies from one country to another.